tongbao96/code-for-SFR-AS/README.md

 1. The reference for G-eval can be found in [*G-Eval: NLG Evaluation using GPT-4 with Better Human Alignment*](https://arxiv.org/pdf/2303.16634)

-2.The API still needs to be obtained from the official website, and pay for API usage.
+2. The API still needs to be obtained from the official website, and pay for API usage.

 ## Citation